terrameijar/homelab/README.md

 ## HomeLab

 This repository is the source of truth for my Kubernetes Homelab.
-I use the configuration files here to manage infrastructure such as the kubernetes clusters and the applications I host in them.
+The project utilises infrastructure as code and GitOps to automate the provisioning, operating and updating self-hosted applications in my homelab.

 ## Contents